recreational-projects/A3-Antistasi-Ultimate-analysis/README.md

 - Clone or download this repo
 - Set up a Python environment
 - Clone or download Antistasi Ultimate source code repo
-- Optional: use [grad_meh](https://github.com/gruppe-adler/grad_meh) to get extra data on towns in each map
+- Optional: use [grad_meh](https://github.com/gruppe-adler/grad_meh) to get locations fill in towns for mission
 - Edit `/scripts/config.toml` to point to these two data sources

 ### Analyse missions and export data